lshift/diffa/doc/demo_participants.md

 * An upstream participant;
 * A downstream participant;
 * The user interface that allows you to view differences;
-* A CLI toolset that can be used to configure the agent.

 ### Web Demo Application

 As stated beforehand, if you just want to test drive Diffa, you don't want to have implement your own participants.
 The demo participant application is a small application that illustrates:

-* How the continuous comparison works using our command line diff tail tool (which you are essentially porting to a browser based UI)
 * How to add upstream events and create inconsistencies
 * How to bring the downstream back into line with the upstream